A05annex/2021_at_home/README.md

 # 2021_at_home - Robot Rodeo - 9-Oct-2021

+This branch is to test using the limelight to generate the telemetry that let's us predict where the robot is on the field.

 Added a lift mechanism, added code for that and for real autonomous.

 ## Driver Control